greenwall/workflow/README.md

 DOMPAP is a Java library for building and executing workflows.

 A workflow is a long running process implemented as a plain Java class.
+The process is checkpointed (storing state) after each succesful method/step.
-Execution includes calling services (both Nordea and external) and end user activities.
+Execution may include calling services (both internal and external) and end user activities.

 # Purpose